 FileSystem

-Register the file-system tool suite to list sandbox roots, read files, and download sandboxed content from a paired .NET app.
+Register the file-system tool suite to list sandbox roots, read, download, push, copy, move, and delete sandboxed files in a paired .NET app.

 Install